Meet Our Graduate Students

 - Bachelor's Degree (any) / Public Health, Accelerated MPH

-This certificate prepares students for the Family Psychiatric Mental Health Nurse Practitioner (FPMHNP) role through formal study in the theory and practice of advanced practice psychiatric nursing in a variety of practice settings within the health care delivery system.
+This certificate prepares students for the Psychiatric Mental Health Nurse Practitioner (PMHNP) role through formal study in the theory and practice of advanced practice psychiatric nursing in a variety of practice settings within the health care delivery system.
 Graduates will be eligible for prescriptive authority and will have the potential to perform a variety of mental health services, including medication management and psychotherapy.
 Course and practice content focus on the assessment and management of serious mental illness.

 Food security and food safety are issues of growing concern by government agencies, multilateral organizations and non-governmental organizations (NGOs).
 Despite many longstanding efforts, it is estimated that up to one billion people across the globe are hungry and food insecure in both developing and industrialized countries, including the United States.